Hyperion302/meteor/backend/src/services/SERVICES.md

 The [VideoContentService](./VideoContentService/README.md) then requests a transcoding job.

-Once the transcoding job is complete, [ExternalGatewayService](./ExternalGatewayService/README.md)/muxEndpoint is called from outside the network.
-The ExternalGatewayService authenticates the event and calls back to [VideoContentService](./VideoContentService/README.md)/muxEndpoint.
+Once the transcoding job is complete, the transcoding service calls an API endpoint that authenticates the event and calls back to [VideoContentService](./VideoContentService/README.md)/muxEndpoint.
 VideoContentervice then marks the video as transcoded and ready, and attaches video transcoding data to the DB object.
+It also calls [SearchService](./SearchService/README.md)/addVideo to add the video to the index.

 ## Uploading channel art